-Bicycling along the Nile River at Jinja offers a very unique way to experience Uganda. the fun-packed experience is an incredibly the top most enjoyable for travelers to the Nile area, available for hire either half or full day basis where you can ride to approximately 60km, there are a number of places you can ride your bike such as riding along the Nile end to end various villages of rural Uganda.
+Bicycling along the Nile River at Jinja offers a very unique way to experience Uganda. the fun-packed experience is incredibly the top most enjoyable for travelers to the Nile area, available for hire on either half or full-day basis where you can ride to approximately 60km, there are a number of places you can ride your bike such as riding along river Nile end to end various villages of rural Uganda.

 Choosing the best rental car for self-drive in Uganda is the wisest decision for anyone with a plan to go solo travel experience.
 Go on a self drive in Uganda with a rental car is a great opportunity to get around and travelers have ultimate freedom to make stopovers at the sites of their choice and you do everything at your own pace.
 Incredibly, this is an exceptional experience which guarantees you in-depth discovery about Uganda-East Africa’s premier Gorilla Trekking destination.

 Driving yourself on Ugandan roads for the first time can be intimidating.
 But, with our best self-drive rental cars, be assured of a smooth road trip as you get behind the wheels well-equipped with essential items such as Global Positioning System (GPS), Google Maps, travel guide books and other essential gadgets.

 Being a premier car hire service provider in Uganda, East Africa, visitors with plan to go self-drive are guaranteed of the best rental cars for a road trip.
 Solo travelers on Uganda self-drive can make their best choice from our fleet of rental cars ranging from Toyota Rav4-fulltime 4×4 rental car, Super Custom, 4×4 Toyota Land Cruiser etc. Prior undertaking a self-drive tour in Uganda, check out a few amazing tips to guide you choose the best rental car for your road trip.